NCERT Solutions for Class 12 Physics Chapter 2 – Free PDF Download

 q = 100 x 4 = 400pC = 4 x 10-10 C

-Q.8) A parallel plate capacitor having air in between the plates each having area of 6 x 10-3 m 2 and distance between them is 3 mm.
-Find the capacitance of the capacitor.
-What will be the charge on each plate if the capacitor is connected to a 100v source?
+Q 2.8) In a parallel plate capacitor with air between the plates, each plate has an area of 6 x 10-3 m 2 and the distance between the plates is 3 mm.
+Calculate the capacitance of the capacitor.
+If this capacitor is connected to a 100 V supply, what is the charge on each plate of the capacitor?

 The area of plate of the capacitor, A = 6 x 10-3 m2